 Top tip: Consider purchasing a CityPASS because you will save a tonne of money on these and other Atlanta attractions.

 If you like sports, another fun thing to do in Atlanta is to attend one of our many sports teams’ games.
-There’s nothing like going to an Atlanta Braves game (baseball) in the summer, Atlanta United game (soccer) in the spring, or an Atlanta Falcons game (NFL) in the fall.
+There’s nothing like going to an Atlanta Braves game (baseball) in the summer, Atlanta United game (soccer/football) in the spring, or an Atlanta Falcons game (NFL) in the fall.
 Falcons tickets are a bit pricey, but Braves and United tickets can usually be picked up for less than $20 and it is a such a fun experience.

 To learn more about one of Atlanta’s most famous residents, take a Martin Luther King historic walking tour.
 On this tour, you’ll visit the places he lived, worked and worshipped.